Questions or Issues? Join the discussion here!.

 Easily recover your wallet from another source like MyEtherWallet with the build-in QR Scanner.
 You can also scan Transaction Hashes, ERC20 Contract Adresses and Ether Addresses for sending.

 Block Wallet is created as an on-the-go wallet.
 This means security is a priority but so is easy accessibility.
 By the use of your device's fingerprint reader when available in combination with a passcode (pincode) when you create a transaction you are protected without hinder.
 Read more on GitHub.

 AES Encryption with passcode

 All data stored on your device is AES encrypted.
-Within the encrypted datastore the 'private key' is stored encrypted (again, double encrypted).
-It is protected with a passcode you can change to your liking.
-The 'private key' is only decrypted when needed.
+Within the encrypted datastore the 'private key' is stored encrypted (again, double encrypted) because the 'private key' is only decrypted when used to sign a transaction.